Tan-Shadow/snippets-json/README.md

 # How to add it?

-To use these snippets, click on the **gear icon** on the bottom left of your window and click **user snippets**, then search for *html.json* in the search bar and replace that file with [the html.json file](/html.json) do the same with [the css file](/css.json) and you are good to go
+To use these snippets, click on the **gear icon** on the bottom left of your window in vscode and click **user snippets**, then search for *html.json* in the search bar and replace that file with [the html.json file](/html.json) do the same with [the css file](/css.json) and you are good to go